saintybalboa/react-demo/docs/tutorial/3-styling.md

 [Sass](https://sass-lang.com/) will be used for styling throughout the web application.
 It enables the use of variables, nested rules, mixins, inline imports making it easier to manage, make changes and write less css.

-All styles will be defined in a `.scss` file, which are processed by Sass and compiled to css to a `.css` file so they are readable by the browser.
+All styles are defined in a `.scss` file, which are then trasnformed to css so they are readable by the browser.
 There are two levels at which `scss` files are to be created: at the global level and component.

-## Global styling
+### Global styling
 Shared styling such as typhography, colours and layouts are stored in a global file.
 The transpiled global file is injected into the head when the page is served by the browser.

-## Component styling
+### Component styling
 The majority of react components will each have a dedicated `.scss` file to make it easier to find and manage styles that are directly related.
 These files are imported within the component `.jsx` file and applied by javascript in the browser.
 Styles applied with javascript does have it's pitfalls:

 - The styles do not get rendered in the browser when javascript is disabled.